rtCamp/Frappe-Manager/docs/guides/environments.md

-# Environments
+# Environments: Dev vs Prod

+The environment is the **second axis** of a bench: it controls **how the web process runs** - `dev` uses Frappe's auto-reloading development server, `prod` uses Gunicorn - plus the convenience defaults that come with each (restart policy at create time, admin tools, developer mode).

+!!! note "Runtime comes first"
+    The environment does not decide where your code lives - that's the [runtime (mount vs image)](../concepts/runtimes.md).
+A `prod` bench can still be fully editable (`mount`), and an immutable `image` bench can run `dev`.
+Read [Concepts](../concepts/index.md) first if you haven't.

-Running a `dev` environment on a production server exposes debug tools, uses a single-threaded web server, and won't auto-restart after crashes.
-This guide shows you when and how to switch between `dev` (development) and `prod` (production) modes.
+Running `dev` on a public server exposes debug tools, serves single-threaded, and won't restart after crashes - switch such benches to `prod`.

 ## Switching environments